-The Company has time certificates of deposit that meet or exceed the FDIC insurance limit of \$250,000 totaling an estimated \$338.4 million.
-Scheduled maturities of uninsured time certificates of deposit are estimated at December 31, 2023 and are summarized in the table below (in thousands).
+The Company has time certificates of deposit that meet or exceed the FDIC insurance limit of \$250,000 totaling an estimated \$441.9 million at December 31, 2024.
+Scheduled maturities of uninsured time certificates of deposit are estimated at December 31, 2024 and are summarized in the table below (in thousands).